National Register of Historic Places listings in Tuscarawas County, Ohio

 This is a list of the National Register of Historic Places listings in Tuscarawas County, Ohio.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Tuscarawas County, Ohio, United States.
-The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in a Google map.
+The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in an online map.

-There are 24 properties and districts listed on the National Register in the county, including 2 National Historic Landmarks.
+There are 25 properties and districts listed on the National Register in the county, including 2 National Historic Landmarks.